This website uses cookies to enhance your experience

 Thursday 9 November 2023

 Lecturer Alice White is a professional oil painter, art lecturer and Tutor at Central St Martins College of Art and Design.
 Her lectures provide a painters perspective on famous art work.
+Alice has exhibited her work at various exhibitions including the Society of Graphic Fine Artists at the Mall Galleries in London.

 Queen's College